-- A. Clean tables in cafeteria after eating.

-- B. No breaking line.

-- C. All food will be eaten in the cafeteria, including ice cream and drinks.

-- D. No glass containers.

-- E. Maintain proper cafeteria behavior (stay in assigned seat, keep food on the plates provided, eat your food and only your food, use inside voices)

-- F. Stay in assigned areas.
+- A. Clean tables in the cafeteria after eating. - B. No breaking line. - C. All food will be eaten in the cafeteria, including ice cream and drinks. - D. No glass containers. - E. Maintain proper cafeteria behavior (stay in assigned seat, keep food on the plates provided, eat your food and only your food, use inside voices) - F. Stay in assigned areas. - G. Students will social distance of at least 3 ft while eating in the cafeteria under Covid-19 restrictions.